Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Asymptotic Bias of the BNN+LV Posterior Modes

 where $W^x$ and $W^z$ are weight matrices in $\mathbb{R}^{H\times D}$, $b^\text{hidden}$ is a $H$-dimensional bias vector and $g$ is the activation function, applied element-wise.
 We characterize ways that the models parameters and the latent input variables $z$ are non-identifiable given a set of observed data.
 For any choice of diagonal matrix $S \in \mathbb{R}^{D\times D}$, vector $U\in \mathbb{R}^D$, and any factorization $W^z = RT$ where $T$ is in $\mathbb{R}^{D\times D}$, we can express $a^\text{hidden}$ in two \emph{equivalent} ways:

 by setting:

 Suppose that the output is observed with Gaussian noise: $y \sim \mathcal{N}(f(x, z; W), \sigma^2_\epsilon)$, where $W$ denotes the set of weights $(W^{\text{out}}, W^x, W^z, b^\text{out}, b^\text{hidden})$.
-Then, by only observing outputs generated by this network given observed input, one cannot identify ground truth parameter and latent variable values under the likelihood: $p(y| f(x, z, W), \sigma^2_\epsilon) = p(y| f(x, \widehat{z}, \widehat{W}), \sigma^2_\epsilon)$.
-Just like in the case of a network with a single node, we show in Theorem \ref{thm:post_1layer} that \emph{the joint posterior is biased away from the ground truth parameters, regardless of the choice of weight priors}. \begin{restatable}[Asymptotic Bias of the Posterior Mode of 1-Layer BNN+LV]{theorem}{ThmSingleLayer} ~ Fix any set of parameters $W$ and any bounded prior $p_W(W)$ on $W$.
+Then, by only observing outputs generated by this network given observed input, one cannot identify ground-truth parameter and latent variable values under the likelihood: $p(y| f(x, z, W), \sigma^2_\epsilon) = p(y| f(x, \widehat{z}, \widehat{W}), \sigma^2_\epsilon)$.
+Just like in the case of a network with a single node, we show in Theorem \ref{thm:post_1layer} that \emph{the joint posterior is biased away from the ground-truth parameters, regardless of the choice of weight prior}. \begin{restatable}[Asymptotic Bias of the Posterior Mode of 1-Layer BNN+LV]{theorem}{ThmSingleLayer} ~ Fix any set of parameters $W$ and any bounded prior $p_W(W)$ on $W$.
 Suppose that $\{x_1, \ldots, x_N\}$ is sampled i.i.d from $p_x$, with finite first and second moments, and that $\{z_1, \ldots, z_N\}$ are sampled i.i.d from $\mathcal{N}(0, \sigma^2_z \cdot I)$.
-There exists an alternate set of parameters $\left(\widehat{W}, \{\widehat{z}_n\}\right)$ that are valued as more likely than $\left(W, \{z_n\}\right)$ under the posterior approaches 1 as $N \to \infty$. \end{restatable} The proof for Theorem \ref{thm:post_1layer} is in Appendix \ref{sec:1layer_proof}.
-If the function $g$ is invertible, then $\widehat{W}$ and $W$ necessarily define functions that will generalize differently.
-Thus, Theorem \ref{thm:post_1layer} implies that regardless of the choice of prior on $W$, the posterior predictive of single-layer BNN+LV models is biased away from the ground truth function $f$.
-In Section \ref{sec:exp}, we give empirical evidence that the posterior predictive mean can be biased away from $f$.
-Here again, non-identifiability in the likelihood prevents us from inferring predictive distributions that generalize well.
+There exists an alternate set of parameters $\left(\widehat{W}, \{\widehat{z}_n\}_{n=1}^N \right)$ such that the probability that these alternative parameters are valued as more likely than $\left(W, \{z_n\}_{n=1}^N \right)$ under the posterior approaches 1 as $N \to \infty$. \end{restatable} The proof for Theorem \ref{thm:post_1layer} is in Appendix \ref{sec:1layer_proof}.
+As in the 1-node BNN+LV case, the bias in the joint posterior cannot be removed via model selection (e.g. through a clever selection of bounded, data-independent priors over the weights and latent variables).